bjlkeng/bjlkeng.github.io/source/posts/estimating-uncertainty-via-stochastic-gradient-langevin-dynamics-and-bayes-by-backprop.rst

 We can see that SGLD is no panacea for posterior estimation.
 With batch size of 100, it only ever explores one mode.
-Likely, I would have to play with the learning rate/schedule to ensure that it starts high enough that the Langevin dynamics will let it wander to the other mode.
+Likely, I would have to play with the learning rate schedule to ensure that it starts high enough that the Langevin dynamics will let it wander to the other mode.
 Considering I started at :math:`(1,1)`, it's no surprise that it drifted towards the top left first.
-The upside is that it seemed to be squarely centred on one of the true modes that SGD found at :math:`(-0.25, 1.5)`.
+The upside is that it seemed to be squarely centred on one of the true modes that SGD found at approximately :math:`(-0.25, 1.5)`.

 Batch size of 10 shows quite a different story.
 It seemed to properly explore the first mode but then wanders to the second mode and get stuck there.
-Again, we're seeing the sensitivity of SGLD to the learning rate/schedule.
+Again, we're seeing the sensitivity of SGLD to the learning rate schedule.
 The peak on the second mode seems a bit off as well.
 I should note that as mentioned in the SGLD section, the samples from it are not guaranteed to match the true posterior (theoretically only a subsequence is guaranteed).
 So this comparison